Modern Swift Formatter API: Deep Dive and Customization Guide

 Swift

-let dateString = Date.now.formatted(.iso8601.year().month().day().dateSeparator(.dash).dateTimeSeparator(.space).time(includingFractionalSeconds: false) .timeSeparator(.colon))
+let dateString = Date.now.formatted(.iso8601.year().month().day().dateSeparator(.dash).dateTimeSeparator(.space).time(includingFractionalSeconds: false).timeSeparator(.colon))

 Conclusion

-How to Customize the New Formatter
+How to Customize the Modern Formatter API

-Differences in Customization between New and Old APIs
+Differences in Customization

 Swift